Skip to main content

 Gene location and size

-Figure 1: A homologous pair of chromosomes
+Figure 1: A homologous pair of chromosomes.

 The chromosome on the left came from the individual’s mother, the chromosome on the right from their father.
 Different alleles for blood groups are shown at the blood group locus.
-Blood group A is on the chromosome from the mother and group O on the chromosome from the father.
+Blood group A is on the chromosome from the mother and blood group O is on the chromosome from the father.

 Structure of a gene